jeremydouglass/panelcode_css/index.md

 ```panelcode
 1_r2+1,1|c10.r6,c4.r10+c6.r8,c6.r2{:::small}
 ```
-...or broken up in various ways, for example organizing each page of a spread on its own line with optional arguments immediately below.
+...or broken up in various ways, for adding spaces around delimters for readability, organizing each page of a spread on its own line with optional arguments immediately below.

 ```panelcode
 1_r2+1,1